How-to-Get-Into-Cybersecurity.webp

 Cybersecurity salary overview

 Given the wide variety of responsibilities a cybersecurity pro has, it’s no surprise that their salaries can climb well into the six-figure range.
-The average salary for cybersecurity professionals is between $90,000 and $160,000, without including bonuses or shares of company stock.
+The average salary for cybersecurity and infosec professionals is $120,360 per year, according to the 2023 Skillsoft IT Skills & Salary Report.

 The pay of a cybersecurity professional climbs quickly as the years go by.
 For example, when you go from having less than a year of experience to between one and four years of experience, your pay increases by about 13%.

 The amount you make also goes up according to your title and responsibilities.
-A Chief Information Security Officer can make as much as $420,000, and a Lead Software Security Engineer can easily make more than $225,000 a year.
+A Chief Information Security Officer (CISO), which is the most senior-level cybersecurity professional at an organization, has a median salary of $584,000, according to a 2022 report.
+A Lead Software Security Engineer in New York City can make more than $170,000 a year.

 The key to accessing these levels of pay is to build a solid foundation of skills and experience.
 Our Introduction to Cybersecurity course is a great place to start.
 Here, you’ll gain a broad understanding of cybersecurity that can serve as your foundation for branching off towards a specific discipline or becoming a cybersecurity manager.